Skip to main content

 The CDAG Tables at a Glance

-CDAG follows the same lifecycle pattern as ODAG.
+CDAG has six tables.
 A member or prescriber asks for something, the plan makes a decision, the member can appeal, and the plan has to actually do what was approved.
-Each step has its own table.
+Exception requests get their own table because the documentation rules are different.

 1